Top Lab Assistant Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• Question Overview: This is a good question to ask because it gives you an idea of how the lab assistant handles unexpected situations.
-You want to choose a candidate who is able to think on their feet and make decisions in a timely manner.
-Their answer will also tell you how they handle mistakes and what they do to prevent them from happening again.
+• Question Overview: This is a good question to ask because it gives you an idea of the candidate's interest in the position.
+You may want to choose a candidate who is enthusiastic about the job and who is willing to work hard.
+The answer to this question will also tell you how well the candidate understands the job description and what they can offer to the company.

 What the interviewer is looking for: